KTH-dESA/OnSSET-2018/README.md

 # OnSSET-2018
-Updated version of the OnSSET model; including updates as of January 2019.
+Updated version of the OnSSET model; including updates as of February 2019.